 West Allis is a larger medium-sized city located in the state of Wisconsin.
 With a population of 59,484 people and 18 constituent neighborhoods, West Allis is the 11th largest community in Wisconsin.

 Also of interest is that West Allis has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in West Allis in 2018 was $30,012, which is middle income relative to Wisconsin and the nation.
-This equates to an annual income of $120,048 for a family of four.
+The per capita income in West Allis in 2018 was $32,129, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
+This equates to an annual income of $128,516 for a family of four.
 However, West Allis contains both very wealthy and poor people as well.

 The most common language spoken in West Allis is English.
 Other important languages spoken here include Polish and Spanish.